Karl Ove Knausgård: Critical reception

 Following the publication of Min Kamp, Knausgård has been described as "one of the 21st century's greatest literary sensations" by the Wall Street Journal.
 Some consider him the greatest Norwegian writer since playwright Henrik Ibsen.
 His deliberately prolix and minutely detailed style drew comparison to that of French novelist Marcel Proust and his seven-volume novel In Search of Lost Time.

 Knausgård's 2020 novel The Morning Star was a critical success in Scandinavia.
-While reviewers of the English translation of the novel were more ambivalent, Knausgård was acknowledged as "one of the finest writers alive" by Dwight Garner in New York Times and "a writer of supreme interest" by Charles Arrowsmith in Los Angeles Times.
+While reviewers of the English translation of the novel were more ambivalent, Knausgård was acknowledged as "one of the finest writers alive" by Dwight Garner in The New York Times and "a writer of supreme interest" by Charles Arrowsmith in the Los Angeles Times.

-Editing career
+Editing and publishing career

 Between 1999 and 2002 Knausgård was co-editor of Vagant, a Norwegian literary magazine founded in 1988.
-He was part of the first editorial team of Vagant in Bergen; until 1999 the magazine had been based in Oslo.
-Knausgård contributed essays about the writings of Don DeLillo and The Divine Comedy by Dante.
-He also conducted in-depth interviews with the Norwegian writers Rune Christiansen and Thure Erik Lund for the magazine.
-Just after he left Vagant and Bergen, his former co-editor Preben Jordal wrote a very negative review of Knausgård's second novel in the magazine, with the title «Mellom Bibel og babbel» ("Between the Bible and babble")—an episode discussed in the second volume of Min Kamp.

-Publishing career

-In 2010, he founded a small publishing house, Pelikanen (Pelican), with his brother Yngve Knausgård and Asbjørn Jensen.
-Pelikanen has so far published Denis Johnson, Peter Handke, Christian Kracht, Ben Marcus, Curzio Malaparte and Stig Larsson in Norwegian translations.
+In 2010, he founded a small publishing house, Pelikanen (the Pelican), with his brother Yngve Knausgård and Asbjørn Jensen.